rancher/docs/content/rancher/v2.6/en/admin-settings/cluster-templates/_index.md

 **Result:** The cluster template available from the **Apps & Marketplace** in Rancher's `local` cluster.
 It can now be used to deploy clusters.

-> **Note for Restricted Admin access:** If you are a restricted admin and don’t have access to the `local` cluster to perform the steps above, you may still add new RKE2 templates and manage cluster repositories from the Cluster Management page in Rancher.
-To navigate to the chart repository, go to the left navigation bar and click ☰ > Cluster Management >  Advanced > Repositories.
+> **Note for Restricted Admin access:** If you are a restricted admin and don’t have access to the `local` cluster, you may still add new RKE2 templates and manage cluster repositories.
+On the Cluster Management page in Rancher, perform the following:

+> - Navigate to the chart repository on the left navigation bar
+> - Click **☰ > Cluster Management >  Advanced > Repositories** (this will replace performing steps 1 - 6 above)
+> - Follow steps 7 - 12 above to create the cluster template

 # Creating a Cluster from a Cluster Template